GyulyVGC/sniffnet/README.md

 The second section of the textual report is dedicated to the packets stream analysis for each address:port pair.

-This analysis results in a list in which each element represents an address:port pair with the relative statistics; note that such list of elements is sorted in descending order of ```sent_packets + received_packets```.
+This analysis results in a list in which each element represents an address:port pair with the relative statistics.

+Note that such list of elements is sorted in descending order of ```sent_packets + received_packets```.

 ![Screenshot](./img/report_part_2.png)